hellohaptik/docs_haptik/handbook/BotProcess.md

 Owner: Engineer / AI trainer

-In this phase, the PM, engineers and AI trainers should identify all the tasks required to develop a build a bot.
+In this phase, the PM, engineers and AI trainers should identify all the tasks required to build a bot.
 Ideally these task should be small achievable tasks and should be taken up in 1-2 week sprints.
 Below are the main tasks the team should aim to achieve in this phase

 - Use the Haptik bot builder to build out all the conversation flows as per the SOW
 - Use internal and external API's to build out business logic for the bot to complete its tasks